Best Neighborhoods in Savannah, GA (2026)

 Atlanta, GA | $440,000 | $2,200 | 33 min | Urban hustle |

-Savannah offers homes nearly $200K cheaper than Charleston, while delivering the same architectural beauty and cultural depth.
+Savannah offers homes nearly $200K cheaper than Charleston, while Savannah is often compared to other coastal cities for its historic architecture and cultural character.

 That’s an estimated $1,100–$1,400 in monthly housing savings - enough for annual vacations, college savings, or major home upgrades.